letsencrypt/pebble/README.md

 ## Limitations

-Pebble is missing some ACME features.
+Pebble is missing some ACME features (PRs are welcome!).
 It does not presently support account key rollover, the "orders" field of account objects, subproblems, pre-authorization or external account binding.
-Pebble only supports authenticating revocation requests with a signature from the private key corresponding to the public key in the certificate.
-PRs are welcome!
+Pebble does not support revoking a certificate issued by a different ACME account by proving authorization of all of the certificate's domains.

 Pebble does not perform all of the same input validation as Boulder.
 Some domain names that would be rejected by Boulder/Let's Encrypt may work with Pebble.